-- We will undertake pre-tenancy checks and will try to work with our partners to ensure, as far as practicable, that applicants are risk assessed and housed appropriately. - We will gather appropriate information about tenants and members of their household through our sign-up process.
-We will also explain our expectations in relation to behaviour to new tenants, and highlight and explain relevant parts of the tenancy agreement. - 6.3 We normally use starter tenancies as a way of ensuring that tenants understand our expectations and have the opportunity to demonstrate that they can comply with the requirements of being a tenant. - Where we identify areas of concern, we will endeavour to work with partners to undertake targeted interventions aimed at preventing escalation and improving the situation.

-Where possible we will recommend 'Safe by Design' standards, or their equivalent, on our new build developments.
+- 6.1 We will undertake pre-tenancy checks and will try to work with our partners to ensure, as far as practicable, that applicants are risk assessed and housed appropriately. - 6.2 We will gather appropriate information about tenants and members of their household through our sign-up process.
+We will also explain our expectations in relation to behaviour to new tenants and highlight and explain relevant parts of the tenancy agreement. - 6.3 We normally continue to use starter tenancies as a way of ensuring that tenants understand our expectations and have the opportunity to demonstrate that they can comply with the requirements of being a tenant.
+We will continue to use starter tenancies until such time as there is a change to legislative and/or regulatory requirements. - 6.4 Where we identify areas of concern, we will endeavour to work with partners to undertake targeted interventions aimed at preventing escalation and improving the situation. - 6.5 Where possible we will recommend 'Safe by Design' standards, or their equivalent, on our new build developments.